jupyterlab/jupyter-ai/README.md

     $ pip uninstall grpcio; conda install grpcio

-If you are not using JupyterLab and you only want to install the Jupyter AI `%%ai` magic, you can run:
+If you are not using JupyterLab and you only want to install the Jupyter AI `%%ai` magic, skip the `pip install jupyter_ai` step above, and instead, run:

     $ pip install jupyter_ai_magics